sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_02.rst

 main effects when an interaction is present.
 The reason they say this is that, although the tests of the main effects are perfectly valid from a mathematical point of view, when there is a significant interaction effect the main effects rarely test interesting hypotheses.
-Recall from section :doc:`What hypotheses are we testing? <../Ch14/Ch14_ANOVA2_01>` that the null hypothesis for a main effect is that the *marginal means* are equal to each other, and that a marginal mean is formed by averaging across several different groups.
+Recall from section :ref:`What hypotheses are we testing? <what_hypotheses>` that the null hypothesis for a main effect is that the *marginal means* are equal to each other, and that a marginal mean is formed by averaging across several different groups.
 But if you have a significant interaction effect then you *know* that the groups that